 HSG Test or Hysterosalpingography, or uterosalpingography is a medical test performed by a trained professional expert to evaluate the condition of your uterus and fallopian tubes.
 A contrast medium is injected into your uterus, and an X-ray is taken to determine if the cavity is normal and ensure that the fluid spills out of your fallopian tubes.
 This fluid usually contains a chromatic dye which accounts for easy detection.
 As such, X-ray contrast is a process in which a substance like air or metal like barium is used to obtain the contrast of an image through radiography.
 A positive contrast medium absorbs X-rays more strongly than the tissue being examined.
 On the other hand, a negative contrast medium absorbs X-rays less strongly.
 Usually, the HSG technique uses a radio-opaque material and fluoroscopy involving image intensification.
-Usually, in case of studying tubal rupture, the spilling of material into the peritoneal cavity is observed.
+Usually, in the case of studying tubal rupture, the spilling of material into the peritoneal cavity is observed.

 Why is Hysterosalpingography Test Performed?

-With HSG test, your doctor will be able to confirm whether a woman’s fallopian tubes are open and uterus has a normal shape or not.
-It also make sure the cavity is not affected by fibroids, polyps or scar tissue.
+With the HSG test, your doctor will be able to confirm whether a woman’s fallopian tubes are open and the uterus has a normal shape or not.
+It also makes sure the cavity is not affected by fibroids, polyps or scar tissue.
 In simple words, Hysterosalpingography is a histological test used to diagnose the internal organs related to the female reproductive system.
 Through this test, the doctor can easily detect the various causes of infertility and other problems related to pregnancy.

 HSG is also done after a few months of tubal sterilization, i.e., tubectomy to check whether the fallopian tubes have been fully blocked or not.
 HSG test also helps to highlight symptoms of common fertility or reproductive tract disorders, including uterine malformations, Asherman’s syndrome, tubal occlusion and even PID (Pelvic Inflammatory Disease).